How to Craft Your Product Team at Every Stage, From Pre-Product-Market Fit to Hypergrowth

 IN SUMMARY:

-Understanding the different phases of a product org is key.
+Understanding the different phases of a product org is key to hire effective product leaders.
 "You need to right-size the product team for the challenges the company faces.
 At the risk of repeating myself one too many times what got you here won’t get you there — too many startups don’t learn this lesson," says Singhal.

 “In the end, great product management is all about adding value through people and collaboration.
 You have to adjust to the founders and culture, help scale what’s working, change what’s not, and push for innovation when the company is most ready and willing."